jeremymaya/notes/linkedin-programming-foundation-object-oriented-design/04-domain-modeling/README.md

     * ~~System~~
     * Spaceship
     * Area
-    * Asteroid
+    * Astroid
     * Missile
     * ~~It~~
-        * Refers to the asteroid
+        * Refers to the Astroid
     * Player
     * Direction
-        * When it doubt, keep it - attribute of Asteroid vs. class of Direction
+        * When it doubt, keep it - attribute of Astroid vs. class of Direction
     * Path
     * ~~Offscreen~~
         * Concept of area